tombensve/Docutations/README.md

 This is a set of annotations for the purpose of documenting code.
 They provide no functionality, their only intention is to clarify code.

+I am personally no longer using @Reactive and @Fluent.
+They were inspired by Vert.x, but I don't consider that information to be important enough to actually point out.
+If an API is reactive or fluent is quite clear by just looking at it.
+I however left the annotations to not break anything (like I in 2.0 which did break usage of Docutations variants of @NotNull @Nullable).

 ## History

+### 2.7

+Added `@Concurrent`

+This can for example be used on a method that is always called concurrently from whatever calls it, like submitted to a thread pool or whatever, just to clarify that is is called in a concurrent context.

 ### 2.6